-It is the responsibility of the Committee chair to ensure that minutes are taken at each meeting of the Committee as a whole for purposes such as orientation, education, and consultation and retained on file.
-In practice, the chair delegates this responsibility to support staff for Committee approval at the next meeting.
+It is the responsibility of the chair to ensure that minutes are taken at each meeting of the Committee or Panel and retained on file.
+In practice, the chair delegates this responsibility to support staff for approval at the next meeting.